 How to Test for Hose Kink-Ability

-Trying to find a true kink-free hose is definitely a daunting task, but there are a few things you can do either in the store before purchase, or as soon as you receive an online buy to determine if a particular hose is a keeper.
+Trying to find a true kink-free hose is definitely a daunting task, but there are a few things you can do either in the store before purchase or as soon as you receive an online buy to determine if a particular hose is a keeper.
 The following test pertains to traditional, round, rubber, or vinyl hose types and will not work with an expandable hose or nylon and polymer hybrids.

 Try to bend it at a 90 degree (no more) angle.
-Most hoses will always bend, but those that resist the most are made of a heavier material and will hold up much longer than those that bend easier.
+Most hoses will always bend, but those that resist the most are made of a heavier material and hold up much longer than those that bend easier.

 Hose Lengths and Diameters

 Hoses come in many lengths but are most commonly found in 25, 50, and 100-foot increments, although anything from 10 to 200-foot lengths can be found with a little bit of research.
 Depending On what you need your hose for, consider buying a longer length than what you expect to use it for more than just one job.
 You can also almost always connect hoses to provide more length due to universal fittings.

 The lengths and diameters matter when about efficiency and function.
 Wider hoses will produce more water faster than hoses with smaller diametric openings.
 The flip side is that hoses with wider diameters will generally have less pressure than thinner hoses.
 In general, wider hoses will have the potential to expel larger gallons per minute when regarding flow rate and typically serve as the better option to attach a sprinkler system too.

 Hose diameters are often as variable as their lengths, and although are mostly found as a 5/8th-inch opening, can span from other popular sizes, such as 3/8ths, 1/2, and 3/4ths inches.
 The wider the hose diameter, the greater the water flow rate will be.
 Other, more narrow sizes exist too but are not as easily found in traditional hose designs.